MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 Remove-Item -Path Env:Path
 ```

 In this command, the variable is cleared.
-Note: that the environment
+Note that the environment
-variable is used as a path and `$` is not used.
+variable is referenced as an Item path and `$` is not used.

 ```powershell
 Set-Item -Path Env:Path -Value ($Env:Path + ";C:\Temp")